 By this time, the tumors have grown and are pressing on the abdominal cavity and chest wall.
 Though recognizing the disease as cancer at an early stage is a challenge, it is still possible to spot some signs if you are keen.

 - Night sweating and fever

 - Fluid around the lungs or pleural effusion

 - Muscle weakness and fatigue

 Unfortunately, most signs are diagnosed by mistakes during x-rays for other conditions or blood tests.
-By the time these signs are showing, the cancer usually has spread to other parts and is now difficult to control.
+By the time these signs are showing, cancer usually has spread to other parts and is now difficult to control.
 The severity of mesothelioma symptoms also depends on the stage.

 Though there is no treatment yet for mesothelioma, therapies and other medical interventions have enabled victims to live longer and healthier lives.
 The multidisciplinary medical approach is also contributing to better quality of life after diagnosis.
 Medical specialists are also offering patient-specific treatment for mesothelioma, which is credited for improved health conditions for most victims.

 The multimodal approach is given, especially when the tumor is not concentrated at one point.
 This involves a combination of chemotherapy, surgery, and radiation in some cases.
 Palliative treatment is offered if the cancer cells have spread beyond the point of origin.
 Treatment will also focus on the symptoms with the aim of delivering comfort and prolonging your life.